Candriam Equities L Global Demography Fund

 LGBTQ+ policy

-The fund has a policy which sets out its position on LGBTQ+ related social issues and their expectations of investee assets - typically meaning they won't invest in companies with poor standards.
-See fund information.
+Has a policy which sets out its position on LGBTQ+ related social issues and their expectations of investee assets - typically meaning they won't invest in companies with poor standards.
 Meeting Peoples' Basic Needs

 Demographic / ageing population theme

-Find funds with a thematic investment approach focusing on the ‘silver economy’ - in particular (typically) the issues and opportunities presented by changing demographics.
+Has a thematic investment approach focusing on the ‘silver economy’ - in particular (typically) the issues and opportunities presented by changing demographics.
 This could include finance, healthcare and medicines and/ or longevity science to extend lifespans.
 Strategies vary.
-See fund literature for further information.
 Gilts & Sovereigns

 Does not invest in sovereigns